Medieval medicine of Western Europe: Surgeons

+Guild regulations were corporate structures that shaped physicians authority and medical practice that were used in Europe starting in the 12th century onward.
+Guild structures organized the work of surgeons, barbers, and apothecaries by establishing professional standards and regulating membership within medical trades.
+As regulations varied across regions, there was not one set system throughout Europe as each region developed different relationships between universities, civic authorities, and local healers.

+The regulations provided authority to those who were established but did not limit the number of other healers due to varying credentials meaningful to patients.
+For example, learned physicians practiced alongside surgeons, empirics, midwives, among other healers, whose authority rested on multiple factors, including reputation, patient trust, and formal credentials.
+The question of regulation also affected who was recognized as a legitimate practitioner as guild restrictions could limit women's participation in formal medical trades, even though women continued to practice through domestic healing, midwifery, and family medical networks.

 First medical schools

 Medical school also first appeared in the medieval period.
 This created a divide between physicians trained in the classroom and physicians who learned their trade through practice.
 The divide created a shift leading to physicians trained in the classroom to be of higher esteem and more knowledgeable.
 Despite this, there was still a lack of knowledge by physicians in the militaries.
 The knowledge of the militaries' physicians was greatly acquired through first hand experience.
 In the Medical schools, physicians such as Galen were referenced as the ultimate source of knowledge.
 Thus, the education in the schools was aimed at proving these ancient physicians were correct.
 This created issues as medieval knowledge surpassed the knowledge of these ancient physicians.
 In the scholastic setting it still became practice to reference ancient physicians or the other information being presented was not taken seriously.

 Level of care

 The soldiers that received medical attention was most likely from a physician who was not well trained.
 To add to this, a soldier did not have a good chance of surviving a wound that needed specific, specialized, or knowledgeable treatment.
 Surgery was oftentimes performed by a surgeon who knew it as a craft.
 There were a handful of surgeons such as Henry de Mondeville, who were very proficient and were employed by Kings such as King Phillip.
-However; this was not always enough to save kings’ lives, as King Richard I of England died of wounds at the siege of Chalus in AD 1199 due to an unskilled arrow extraction.
+However; this was not always enough to save kings' lives, as King Richard I of England died of wounds at the siege of Chalus in AD 1199 due to an unskilled arrow extraction.